Is Rio de Janeiro safe for travel? Vibrant and beautiful, Rio de Janeiro is a wonderful destination.

 Although taxi fare in Rio is regulated by the city, scams can and do happen.
 Using Uber can minimize your chance of getting scammed.

 You can also get cheap and easy airport transportation on websites like GetYourGuide.

 There are people in Rio to will try to scam you.
 Locals say that as long as you pay attention to your surroundings, you can minimize the possibility of becoming a victim of a crime.
 They say these are the top scams to watch out for:

 This is probably the biggest scam in Rio.
 It’s a pain, but try to use cash everywhere to avoid having to worry about fraud.
 If you do use a credit or debit card, make sure they bring the card machine to your table or watch them swipe your card—never let your card out of your sight.

 Skimming is rampant, so if the card slot seems loose, don’t use it!
 Check your card balance daily and don’t use standalone ATMs.
 Try to withdraw money at the airport, at your hotel, or at a bank.

 This scam involves someone squirting something gross onto your shoes—and then a shoe shiner will offer to clean your shoes for a hugely inflated price.
 If this happens, just walk away and clean your own shoes.

 While the tap water in hotel rooms and ice cubes in restaurants are filtered and safe to drink, this is generally not true elsewhere.
 It’s best to stick to bottled water.

-You should be all set if you are up to date on routine vaccinations.
+You should be all set if you are up to date on routine vaccinations and have had the COVID vaccine.
 However, the CDC recommends all travelers heading to Brazil should also be covered for hepatitis A, typhoid, and yellow fever.
 Based on how long you are staying, however, or if you plan to explore the rural areas, you may need additional vaccines.

 Just in case you run into any trouble while seeing the sights of Rio, here are some numbers to call for assistance.